 - the workers ordinary pay on the day before the leave is taken, or

-- the normal weekly number of hours averaged during the previous period of 12 months ending on the day prior to the leave being taken, (excluding any weeks of unpaid absences), or
+- the average weekly number of hours worked during the previous period of 12 months ending on the day prior to the leave being taken, (excluding any weeks of unpaid absences), or

 For workers who are remunerated otherwise than wholly in relation to an ordinary time rate of pay, such as piece workers or commission-only workers, long service leave pay is based on whichever is the highest rate:

 - the average weekly ordinary rate of pay earned during the previous 12 months, (excluding any weeks of unpaid absences) or

 - the average weekly ordinary rate of pay earned during the previous five years (excluding any weeks of unpaid absences).

 Shift work, other penalty rates and overtime payments are not included.

 In addition, bonuses and commissions received by the worker are averaged over the previous 12 months (or averaged over the previous five years if the five year average pay rate is used) and added to the weekly rate used to calculate the leave payment.
-However, bonuses paid to workers who are otherwise paid in excess of $148,700 annually are not included (This figure is adjusted annually on 1 July).
+However, bonuses and commissions paid to workers who are otherwise paid in excess of $162,000 annually are not included (This figure is adjusted annually on 1 July).

 Before taking long service leave, the worker may, with the agreement of the employer, be paid in full for the leave or at their ordinary pay rate at their normal regular pay intervals during their long service leave.

 Long Service Leave Act 1955 No 38 - NSW Legislation